nagasudhirpulla/taming_python/blog/skills/folium_circles.md

 folium.Circle(location=[23.294059708387206, 78.26660156250001],
               radius=50000
-              ).add_to(shapesLayer)
+              ).add_to(mapObj)

 mapObj.save('output.html')
 ```

 ### Circle stroke and fill options
 * all the styling options can be found at https://leafletjs.com/reference-1.6.0.html#path .
-Use snake case instead of camelCase for specifying options in python
+Use snake_case instead of camelCase for specifying options in python
 * Some of the important styling options are
 	* stroke - set to True to enable line stroke, default is True
 	* weight - line stroke width in pixels, default is 5